 If You Have Been Hit As A Pedestrian, Reach Out To Us.

 We take all our cases seriously, especially when someone has been injured or killed as a result of being hit as a pedestrian.
 If these safety rules are not enforced, then think about the world our kids will grow up in where drivers can hit a pedestrian and get away with it.
 Will we ever send them out again?

-If you are a parent of a kid that has gotten hit or an adult that got hit as a pedestrian in the Midland, Dallas, or Houston area, give us a call or send us an email.
+If you are a parent of a child that has gotten hit or an adult that was hit as a pedestrian in the Midland, Dallas, or Houston area, give us a call or send us an email.
 We are here to help.